TeaBough/blog/_posts/2014-09-26-day-1-ruby-mastery.md

 # Add libraries (Rails 4)

 Classes are not models, controllers or view must be put in lib.
-For instance a class which handles PDF should be in /lib.
-In order to load the classes in /lib you need to add this line in application.rb :
+For instance a class which handles PDF should be in `/lib`.
+In order to load the classes in `/lib` you need to add this line in `application.rb` :
 {% highlight ruby %}
 config.autoload_paths += %W(#{Rails.root}/lib)
 {% endhighlight %}
-If you have a classe in /lib/folder/my_class.rb in order to use it in an other class you have to prefix the instanciation with the namespace :
+If you have a classe in `/lib/folder/my_class.rb` in order to use it in an other class you have to prefix the instanciation with the namespace :
 {% highlight ruby %}
 Folder::MyClass.new
 {% endhighlight %}